zzzprojects/learn-orm/tutorials/fsharp/getting-started.md

 <img src="images/getting-started-4.png">

-Now let's add the following simple code which will print a message on the console window.
+Now let's add the following simple code, which will print a message on the console window.

 ```csharp
 // Learn more about F# at http://fsharp.org